IanESmith/static-website/Services/cdmp/notes.md

 ## Common Data Matching Platform

+### What are we doing
+Working with our Advanced Border Control colleagues to provide a platform for their data.
+We're doing this in two steps:
+- Release 1A (test data through ABC and stored on CDP)
+- Release 1B	(live data, accredited, supported via Service Now)

 | Status as at 8th Aug 201  | Completed  | Due | Predicted|
 |:-----| :-----:|:-----:|:-----:|
 |Release 1A (Test data) | 0% |11-Oct-17 | tbc |